nhn/tui.calendar/docs/en/apis/theme.md

 #### week-nowIndicatorBullet

 Specifies the point displayed for today's date on the current time indicator.
-The background color can be specified as `backgroundColor`, and the default value is `'#515ce6'`.
+The background color can be specified with `backgroundColor`, and the default value is `'#515ce6'`.

 | Default                                                                             | Example                                                                            |
 | ----------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- |